 - While traveling with a campervan you own, you have the risk of it breaking down.
 You don’t have time or money for that.

 - You have cockroaches, but you also have flies.
-Flies that will keep harassing you from the moment you step outside, till you’re back inside.
+Flies that will keep harassing you from the moment you step outside, untill you’re back inside.

 - The activities that seem to be the most interesting are often the most expensive.
 Again – everything is expensive.